nmnaughton/nmnaughton.github.io/pages/forward-problem.md

 ### Validating existing models

-With this LBM model, we have an accurate solution of the Bloch-Torrey equation that accuratly represents the dMRI physics.
+With this LBM model, we have an accurate solution of the Bloch-Torrey equation that accurately represents the dMRI physics.
 This allows us to treat it as an in-silico phantom (a computer-based testing device) that can be used to validate new and existing models of dMRI [\[2\]](#ref2).
 The advantage of using an in-silico phantom is exact knowledge of the underlying microstructure, something that is very difficult to measure in real biological tissue.
 This allows rigorous validation that a model is able to capture the underlying structural behavior and physics of dMRI before applying them to the more complex case of real biological tissue, where noise and difficulty in verifying the underlying tissue complicate the validation process.

 ### Sensitivity analysis